exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/02_Use Case and Project Components/06_Understanding JavaScript Import and Export/index.md

 The downside of the above - extra typing.
 The IDE may help auto-generating imports and it will validate object names, but often times it's the developer's job to type the names in.

 Missing imports break your code execution.
 Extra imports slow down the program load.
-For the backend dev, it looks like the program load speed is a minor consideration, compare to the front end scenario where all imports must get physically loaded into the browser client over the Internet and compiled before the app code flow really starts.
+For the backend developer, it looks like the program load speed is a minor consideration, compare to the front end scenario where all imports must get physically loaded into the browser client over the Internet and compiled/evaluated before the app code flow really starts.

 The demo provides examples of `import` and `export` usage that come from various sources - this would be the case in many production JS projects, though.
 E.g.,